Site migration – how we make sure a domain migration is successful for SEO

 SEO consultants share a nightmare: finding out that their client has decided to change their site’s domain with no notice given or thought set aside for the impact on their organic search visibility.

-Even in 2018 with all the free SEO material available on the internet, this scenario does occasionally happen.
+Even in 2024 with all the free SEO material available on the internet, this scenario happens all too frequently.
 More often, though, some thought is given to SEO during a domain change, but not enough.
 Perhaps something went wrong or a step was missed.

 Either way, the board will want answers, so get your excuses ready.

+The above shows a bad one we got called in to remedy as a priority a few years ago.
 The site above went live with a brand new .com gTLD (Generic Top Level Domain), changing from an established, market-leading .co.uk ccTLD (Country Code Top Level Domain).
-That 37% drop in rankings carries a significant cost.
+That 37% drop in rankings carried a significant cost.
 Let’s break it down:

-• The company has a £42m annual turnover and approximately £2m in profit
+• The company had a £42m annual turnover and approximately £2m in profit

-• 60% of their sales revenue comes from Google organic search (£25m in annual sales, £1.2m in profit
+• 60% of their sales revenue came from Google organic search (£25m in annual sales, £1.2m in profit)

 • The new website they launched at the same time as the new ccTLD cost £100,000 to develop